javier-iaa/MultiModes/README.md

 - If MultiModes2 is used, please, cite the author this way: Pamos Ortega, D. et al. 2022 (https://doi.org/10.1093/mnras/stac864)

 # Input
-- Directory with light curves in format .fits, corrected from 'outliers' and 'nan' values.
+- Directory with light curves in fits format, corrected from 'outliers' and 'nan' values.
 - ini.txt with optional parameters

 # Optional parameters: